juyoungkimthedev/Dinopark-Status-API/README.md

 I first looked at the requirements outlined from introduction page and I went on reading the given information and try to understand the bigger picture.
 I thought about what problems this API need to solve (provide information about zones in the park to reduce mortality rate) and tried to gather as much information as possible i.e. maintenance is needed for every 30 days etc.

+In terms of maintenance, I retrieved maintenance information from NUDLS logs and worked out the difference between today's date (when API was called) and the last date the maintenance was performed.
+If the difference in days is <= 30, means no maintenance is required.
+If difference is > 30, maintenance is required.

 After seeing the bigger picture and understanding the problem, I went on designing the endpoints and general architecture of the API system.
 I created an API contract using swagger file that outlines all the endpoints and how to use the API.